 He joined DPS in August 2012 as a Bilingual Dropout Prevention Specialist while also working with Student U through 2014.
 He is a member of the NCCU Latino Advisory Committee and the Durham Tech Center for the Global Learner Advisory Committee.
 He is a former Student U Summer Teacher.

 Matthew Hickson - Director of Partner Transformation, Modern Classrooms Project

 Matt is the 2016 Durham Public Schools Beginning Teacher of the Year and the founder/director of Bull City Schools United.
 He started his path to working toward education equity as a teenager volunteering to register voters on the west side of Charlotte, North Carolina.
 After years of witnessing the deep social and economic inequities of our state and nation as an activist, he went to work as a teacher and advocate with Student U Durham.
 He has served in seven different part-time positions with Student U while serving as an Assistant Principal at Neal Middle School in East Durham.
-He is now part of the Durham Principal's Leadership Academy and is in principal residency at Hillside High School.

 “As a teacher and administrator in Durham Public Schools, I believe that the future of our city is our students.
 If we are to have a prosperous and loving Durham community, Durham's current students must be its future leaders.
 In a world full of complexities, flawed policies, and challenging differences, our students are the true north for the path ahead.
 Student U believes this and it is why I believe in Student U. Over the last four years, I have worked in seven different part time capacities at Student U. I keep coming back to this place because it guides the way for us to discover our best selves and discover our best Durham.”